-Last Updated on February 17, 2021 by worldoftravelswithkids
+Last Updated on August 15, 2021 by Travels with Kids

 After many fond visits, we’ve compiled the BEST things to do in Denmark WA!
 Denmark, Western Australia is located on the south coast about half an hour from Albany, and has an awesome village feel.
 We love the whole south coast area, but Denmark WA has a hip and happening vibe that is pretty captivating.
 If you are looking for what to do in Denmark WA, what can we say?
 World-class natural attractions are rivaled by wineries, cuisine, and some pretty trendy shopping.
 Throw in a touch of the alternative hippy lifestyle.
 We always come home from Denmark Western Australia feeling pretty hip and a touch more in tune with our inner selves.